guybal/tarbac/docs/blog.md

 ### 📜 **Transparent Auditing in Logs and Eventing**

 Tarbac ensures that all access requests and actions are transparently logged and can be audited.
 This provides a clear trail of who accessed what, when, and for how long, enhancing accountability and security.

+## 🗂️ Backlog Features

+### 🛡️ **Enhanced Policy Capabilities**

+- Support for more complex policy rules.

+### 📊 **Monitoring**

+- Expose Prometheus metrics to monitor the health and performance of Tarbac components.
+- Suggested metrics include the number of active requests, policies usage, evaluation times, and the number of expired permissions.
+- Create Grafana dashboards to visualize these metrics and provide insights into access control activities.

+### 📝 **Sudo History**

+- Implement a feature to view the audit log from the kube-apiserver, detailing actions performed by users with elevated permissions.
+- This track log will help administrators understand what changes were made during the elevated access period, enhancing transparency and accountability.

+## Summary

+Tarbac revolutionizes Kubernetes access control by introducing dynamic, time-bound, and self-service RBAC permissions.
+It addresses the limitations of traditional static RBAC systems, reducing security risks and operational inefficiencies.
+By empowering developers with policy-driven access requests and ensuring automatic revocation of permissions, Tarbac enhances productivity, security, and compliance in cloud-native environments.
+With comprehensive auditing and monitoring capabilities, it provides transparency and accountability, making it an essential tool for modern Kubernetes access management.